digibib/kohadevbox/README.md

 ## What you get

-* Debian 7.8
+* A virtual machine running either:

+  - Debian 7 (wheezy)
+  - Debian 8 (jessie)
+  - Ubuntu 14.04 (trusty)

-* Latest version of koha-common based on the master branch
+* Latest version of koha-common from the unstable repository (based on the master branch)
 * A clone of the official Koha Git repo
 * A gitified Koha instance, running off the repo, under Apache
-* The same instance, running off the same repo, under Plack
 * A remote for your own repo on e.g. GitHub
 * Git bz set up and ready to use
 * Koha's qa-test-tools set up and ready to use